 fbpx

-Black Fertility Matters2024-02-07T12:02:39-07:00
+Black Fertility Matters2024-06-18T10:32:32-06:00

 Studies suggest Black women are twice as likely to experience infertility than White women, and that close to half of Black women report their physicians do not understand their cultural background when seeking fertility treatment.

-In an effort to break down cultural and historical barriers around Black fertility and maternal health, CCRM Fertility has established the Black Fertility Matters Fund to support the Black community through continued education, encouragement, and empowerment.
+In an effort to break down cultural and historical barriers around Black fertility and maternal health, CCRM Fertility has established the Black Fertility Matters initiative to support the Black community through continued education, encouragement, and empowerment.
 By offering meaningful support and expanding accessibility to the Black community, we will tap into our international network of leading fertility doctors, advanced fertility research and patient success stories to spark meaningful conversations around the social disparities impacting Black fertility.

-Black Fertility Matters Fund Partners
+on Black Fertility

 Black Fertility Statistics